-This operation requires the tables being left out to be stored in separate table\name.ibd files.
-To put an InnoDB table outside the system tablespace, create it while the innodb\file\per\table\MySQL configuration option is enabled.
+This operation requires the tables being left out to be stored in separate table_name.ibd files.
+To put an InnoDB table outside the system tablespace, create it while the innodb_file_per_table MySQL configuration option is enabled.
 Each .ibd file holds the data and indexes of one table only.

-Those InnoDB tables created with innodb\file\per\table turned off are stored as usual in the InnoDB system tablespace, and cannot be left out of the backup.
+Those InnoDB tables created with innodb_file_per_table turned off are stored as usual in the InnoDB system tablespace, and cannot be left out of the backup.

-For each table with a per-table data file a string of the form db\name.table\name is checked against the regular expression specified with the --include option.
-If the regular expression matches the complete string db\name.table\name, the table is included in the backup.
-The regular expression uses the POSIXextended form.
+For each table with a per-table data file a string of the form db_name.table_name is checked against the regular expression specified with the --include option.
+If the regular expression matches the complete string db_name.table_name, the table is included in the backup.
+The regular expression syntax used is the extended form specified in the POSIX 1003.2 standard.
 On Unix-like systems, quote the regular expression appropriately to prevent interpretation of shell meta-characters.
 This feature has been implemented with Henry Spencer's regular expression library.